+ How does solar energy work?

-The rebate programs and tax incentives have really attracted large numbers of people to install renewable energy systems in their properties.
-If you want more information on the tax incentives and rebate programs in New Jersey, then you should visit your local assessor’s office for more information.
+For more information on the tax incentives and rebate programs in New Jersey, visit your local assessor’s office.
 Alternatively, you can visit their official website and fill out the forms to get your property assessed and get started.
-Embrace clean and renewable energy systems today for a sustainable future.

 Honestly, that all depends on you.
 It’s important for you to know where you are financially and what your plans are, or where they will take you in the foreseeable future.
-Those are the factors that will determine which deal is best for you!
-That is why it is important to sit down with someone who can consult you on what your options are and how they will each affect you!
+Use those factors to determine which deal is best for you!
+It's also important to sit down with someone who can consult you on what your options are and how they will each affect you!

 Basic Lease: This is basically like leasing a car from a dealership.
 The solar company is the dealership and the electric company is the gas station.
 Meaning you basically “rent” your panels from the company for a price and if your panels size do not eliminate your electric bill, you pay the electric company also.
 However, you will always pay less and save money at the end of the day.
 The contract term is usually 15-20 yrs.

-Benefit: $0 down payment; lower cost for system compared to ownership.
-You pay less for electricity, the company is responsible for panel care.
+- Benefit: $0 down payment; lower cost for system compared to ownership; you pay less for electricity; the solar company is responsible for panel maintenance

-Benefit: $O down payment; lower cost for system compared to ownership; panels are not your responsibility.
-Regardless of what the panels produce, your bill is the same.
+- Benefit: $O down payment; lower cost for system compared to ownership; the solar company is responsible for panel maintenance; regardless of what the panels produce, your bill is the same

-Benefits: $0 down payment; You are the owner - No third parties.
-Lower electricity bill; company responsible for maintenance, SREC access; Federal ITC program Rebates.
+- Benefits: $0 down payment; YOU are the owner (NO third parties); a lower electricity bill; the solar company is responsible for panel maintenance; SREC access; Federal ITC program Rebates

 Insurance coverage for solar energy systems vary depending on where you live and what kind of property you are installing it to.

-For Private Property – Like a house or an open yard instillation, the terms vary depending on where on the property the panels are, the people that live there, the current insurance that you have and a few other things that can affect what your insured on.
+Private Property: Like a house or an open yard instillation, the terms vary depending on where on the property the panels are, the people that live there, the current insurance that you have and a few other things that can affect what your insured on.
 Generally, the solar panels are “umbrellaed” as part of your current home or property insurance plan.

-For Commercial Property – For the most part, the process is just like that of a home solar plan.
+Commercial Property: For the most part, the process is just like that of a home solar plan.
 Expect the determining factors are based on a company insuring mindset.
 However, just like for a private property, your solar energy system generally gets “umbrellaed” into part of your current insurance plan.